-The same behavior as previously described applies for the subpartition_name used with the MOVE SUBPARTITION clause.
+The same behavior as previously described applies for the subpartition_name used with the MOVE_SUBPARTITION clause.

 You must own the table to invoke ALTER TABLE...
-MOVE PARTITION OF ALTER TABLE...
+MOVE PARTITION or ALTER TABLE...
 MOVE SUBPARTITION.

 The name (optionally schema-qualified) of the table in which the partition or subpartition resides.